 Disruption has been the name of the game during the pandemic.
 Anything that had anything to do with transport, logistics, and inventory faced endless hurdles owing to travel restrictions, transport delays, decreased transport capacities, drastically increased freight price, and more.
 In order for CMs to absorb all these setbacks, they have had to develop stronger and more resilient supply chain strategies for themselves.
 Supply chain resilience is therefore one of the top selection criteria for OEMs.

 The minimally invasive devices segment has been increasing in popularity owing to the increased prevalence of non-communicable diseases, its inherently low risk, tremendous leaps in technology, quick recovery time, and the pandemic-driven demand for increased safety.
-The minimally invasive surgical devices market in 2020 was valued at $2.7 million and is estimated to grow to $3.95 million by the year 2026.
+The minimally invasive surgical device market in 2020 was valued at $66 billion and is estimated to grow to $113 billion by 2026.
 Naturally, CMs specializing in manufacturing technology and having in-depth knowledge of minimally invasive devices are in great demand.